 Part of Kathy Caprino’s Series “Accessing the Most Powerful You”

-Now, after two reinventions and running my own coaching and consulting firm (and loving it), it’s clear that in my corporate life I also lacked an essentially important mindset– an entrepreneurial approach to my work and professional life that would have helped me be more nimble, flexible, brave, resourceful, creative and innovative in my efforts toward building a livelihood that would joyfully match who I really am, on the inside.
-Instead, I stayed stuck in a tight box of my own creation, because I didn’t understand how it truly works, to find roles we love, be treated with respect and care, to achieve great compensation for our work, and thrive in it.
+After two reinventions and running my own coaching and consulting firm—an experience I deeply enjoy—I see that in my corporate life I lacked an essential mindset: an entrepreneurial approach to my work and career that could have helped me become more nimble, flexible, brave, resourceful, creative, and innovative in building a livelihood that truly matched who I am inside.

 #1: You’re unhappy most of every day doing this work.